Embedding, Tagging Web Images with ICC Profiles

 f) Matching or blending a pixel-based graphic to HTML page color is a pretty big deal to do correctly in professional Web publishing.

-g) For example, most if not all color-managed browsers will mismatch tagged graphics with HTML HEX page color because the tagged image is being Converted to Monitor RGB, and the unmanaged HTML Hex color is being sent straight through to monitor unchanged.
+g) For example, most if not all color-managed browsers (except later versions of FireFox) will mismatch tagged graphics with HTML HEX page color because the tagged image is being Converted to Monitor RGB, and the unmanaged HTML Hex color is being sent straight through to monitor unchanged.

 h) If I publish untagged sRGB images, the HTML Hex color will match the images and blend correctly in most if not all browsers because both elements match and are simply sent to the monitor unchanged.

 IN FACT, I embed color profiles in less than 15-percent of the thousands of pictures and Web graphics I have published on the internet, including this professional digital color portfolio of beautiful high-resolution California Native American pow-wow pictures.